romakvikvinia/aws-sam/http-api/README.md

 Here are several endpoints

-GET / - it's public endpoint
+GET / - it's public endpoint <br />
-GET /simple - authorization required
+GET /simple - authorization required <br />
-GET /admin - needs authorization but there is an important point it's scope and admin group for user is required GET /both - authorization required but needs admin or super users group GET /su - only super users group (scope) can access
+GET /admin - needs authorization but there is an important point it's scope and admin group for user is required <br />
+GET /both - authorization required but needs admin or super users group <br />
+GET /su - only super users group (scope) can access <br />

 # Important